tsumarios/blog/_posts/2022-09-17-kali-linux-docker-container.md

 ### Create Kali Container

-At this point, you have to create a new *container* from the just built image, by typing:
+At this point, you have to create a new *container* from the just-built image, by typing:

 ```sh
 docker run -ti <your_image_name>
 ```

-Note that, unlikely the case of the *standard official image*, you haven’t to specify the *entry point*.
+Note that, unlikely the case of the *standard official image*, you don't need to specify the *entry point*.
 This is due to the last row in our Dockerfile which sets the *entry point* to the *zsh shell*.

 Now you have your **fully customised** *Kali Linux container* running!